 Parker Moore Quoted in Law360 on Clean Water Act Permit Revocation Challenges

 The article implies that if developers want to get a similar EPA decision overturned by arguing the agency failed to consider costs, they must document expenses incurred through reliance on their permits as early as possible.
-In the decision, the D.C.
-Circuit argued that EPA reasonably explained its decision to withdraw Mingo Logan's Clean Water Act Section 404 permit, awarded in 2007 by the U.S. Army Corps of Engineers, and rejected the company's argument that the agency failed to engage in "reasoned decision making" by ignoring costs.
+In the decision, the DC Circuit argued that EPA reasonably explained its decision to withdraw Mingo Logan's Clean Water Act Section 404 permit, awarded in 2007 by the U.S. Army Corps of Engineers, and rejected the company's argument that the agency failed to engage in "reasoned decision making" by ignoring costs.

-"That's not at all what the Clean Water Act intended, and that's certainly not what the Section 404(c) authority was designed for," Mr. Moore said.
+"That's not at all what the Clean Water Act intended, and that's certainly not what the Section 404(c) authority was designed for," he said.
 "The ruling also creates a "perverse incentive" for permittees to immediately fill all Clean Water Act jurisdictional areas that are authorized by their permits so that they can quickly terminate permit coverage and limit the risk of a retroactive EPA veto."

-Read the full article (subscription required).
+Click here for the full article (subscription required).